The Scottish Government

 • Community Care Grants: Within 15 working days

-Standard programs:
+Standard programmes:

 • SMART Scotland Grant: Funding released within 30 days of claim approval